-6.0 PRACTICE - The School Behaviour Curriculum
+6.0 PRACTICE - THE SCHOOL BEHAVIOUR CURRICULUM

-- 6.1 Students and parents are kept fully aware of the standard of behaviour expected by the school through: - Behaviour and conduct expectations are shared during initial transition to school. - Pupil progress days and other informal meetings throughout the academic year. - The publication of the school rules found in handbooks, planners and on the school website. - Weekly communications from school to home. - Behaviour Stages (Yellow, Red, Blue) that are regularly shared with students and displayed in every classroom. - The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by the pastoral team and through the PSHE programme. - Students who are good role models are selected/elected to positions of responsibility e.g. reading ambassadors, school council. - All students are encouraged to take responsibility for their actions by preventing the escalation of problems through consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the computerised Behaviour Watch system allowing for analysis to identify problems at an early stage. - Support for students with identified problems is provided through: - o The Pastoral Team - o Form Tutors - Pastoral intervention programmes - Daily/weekly/subject report sheets - Review of individual Conduct Support Plans
+- 6.1 Students and parents are kept fully aware of the standard of behaviour expected by the school through: - Behaviour and conduct expectations are shared during initial transition to school. - Parents' Evenings and other informal meetings throughout the academic year. - Communications from school to home such as headteacher letters and student reports. - The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior staff and Learning Managers and through the PSHE programme. - Students who are good role models are selected/elected to positions of responsibility e.g. Head boy/girl or school council. - All students are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the Restorative Approach. - Detentions and rewards are recorded on the computerised system allowing for analysis to identify problems at an early stage.